 It looks like MTE is disabled by default in the firmware.

 Yes we do!
-Your distro needs to have glibc (or whatever libc you are using) compiled to support it, and then it needs to be turned on for userspace applications - and at least for Linux distros, it only affects heap allocations and not stack frames (it is possible to tag stack frames too, but that requires recompiling the software for that platform, and Linux distros have not done that - however, Fedora 39 and later support MTE in glibc, and you can turn it on for the entire system by setting the GLIBC_TUNABLES environment variable to glibc.mem.tagging=3
+Your distro needs to have glibc (or whatever libc you are using) compiled to support it, and the feature needs to be enabled in firmware.
+Then it needs to be turned on for userspace applications - and at least for Linux distros, it only affects heap allocations and not stack frames (it is possible to tag stack frames too, but that requires recompiling the software for that platform, and Linux distros have not done that - however, Fedora 39 and later support MTE in glibc, and you can turn it on for the entire system by setting the GLIBC_TUNABLES environment variable to glibc.mem.tagging=3

 .
 I have a blog post in progress on userspace impact of AmpereOne features (including MTE, MPAM, and nested virt - the latter of which is not yet fully supported in the Linux kernel for arm64) and how to use them.